raychongtk/awesome-software-engineer/docs/software-design/backward-compatible-thinking.md

 What?
 Why?

 I started tracing our code and turns out I found that the problem happen because of caching.
 Here is the workflow of the code:
-1. The app tries to get the data either from the cache or the database by using the Cache-aside pattern.
-(Cache Patterns)
+1. The app tries to get the data either from the cache or the database by using the Cache-aside pattern

 2. The data exists in the cache and is read from the cache

 3. Remember, we don’t have D and E in the cache 😨

 4. We use D and E in our code for some logical decision and turns out it causes NullPointerException 😰😱

 Imagine if your system needs to serve a large number of requests and now all the requests come and it fails.
 It can be terrible.😣